-Agenda descriptions are intended to give members of the public a general summary of items of business to be transacted or discussed.
+The agenda descriptions are intended to give members of the public a general summary of items of business to be transacted or discussed.
 The posting of the recommended actions does not indicate what action will be taken.
-The Committee may take any action which it deems to be appropriate on the agenda item and is not limited in any way by the notice of the recommended action.
+The Board of Directors may take any action which it deems to be appropriate on the agenda item and is not limited in any way by the notice of the recommended action.